 |

-This is the ultimate powder holiday, hitting up 4 of the best unknown resorts over an extended holiday period.
+This is the ultimate powder holiday, hitting up some of the best unknown resorts over an extended holiday period.
 4 nights lodging, 4 days lift ticket included.

 Geto Kogen